Cats in Fables, Fairytales and Festivals

 If anyone knows of any other theories about where the grinning cat might have originated, please contact me!
-Alice in Wonderland: on the trail of Lewis Carroll by Elizabeth White at Culture24, Feb 2010 If you'd like to comment, or provide any additional information, please e-mail me,
+Alice in Wonderland: on the trail of Lewis Carroll (archived page) by Elizabeth White at Culture24, Feb 2010 If you'd like to comment, or provide any additional information, please e-mail me,